 All firearms and air guns should be stored in commercial firearm safes or similarly secure circumstances.

-Access to secure storage areas and to all keys and combinations should be limited to duly authorized persons as determined at the appropriate level of Extension organization.
+Access to secure storage areas and to all keys and combinations should be limited to duly authorized persons, as determined at the appropriate level of Extension organization.

 Storage of Archery Equipment

-Archery equipment should be stored in a secure safe, chest, locker or similar area having environmental control over excessively high temperatures and away from sources of ozone or other oxidants.
+Archery equipment should be stored in a secure safe, chest, locker, or similar area having environmental control over excessively high temperatures and away from sources of ozone or other oxidants.

-Access to secure storage areas and to all keys and combinations should be limited to duly authorized persons as determined at the appropriate level of Extension organization.
+Access to secure storage areas and to all keys and combinations should be limited to duly authorized persons, as determined at the appropriate level of Extension organization.

-Storage of Muzzle Loading and Reloading Supplies
+Storage of Muzzle-Loading and Reloading Supplies

-Storage of all muzzle loading supplies should follow both fire code and manufacturers’ instructions.
+Storage of all muzzle-loading supplies should follow both fire code and manufacturers’ instructions.

 Percussion caps should be stored separately from both the firearms and black powder or its substitutes.